 Find out more about our science here.

-Each month, the GBW Team sends out a free e-newsletter, featuring the latest news on garden birds, what to look out for, and gardening tips.
-We also share exciting stories from GBW participants and the best photos from the GBW Flickr pool.
+The GBW Team sends out a free e-newsletter, featuring the latest news on garden birds, what to look out for, and gardening tips.
+This will be sent out weekly for the foreseeable future.
 More information the GBW e-newsletter.

 Making the findings of our research available to a wider audience is a key component of our work.
 As such, we produce regular press releases to report our latest findings and to drum up support for our work.